 2. Get your quote.

-Most life insurance quotes (like this one) are free, and don’t come with strings attached.
+Most life insurance quotes are free, and don’t come with strings attached.
 Be sure to get a few quotes from different life insurance providers, as prices can vary drastically.

 3. Submit your application.

 When you’re ready, it’s time to complete the application form.
 Typically, there will be a paper or online form that asks for more detailed information than what you’ve previously provided when you first got your quote.
-Be prepared to give your insurance company access to your medical and financial records to verify your identity and information.
+Be prepared to give your insurance company access to your medical, financial, and (potentially) business records to verify your identity and information.
 There may be a follow-up call with the provider to double-check that everything is correct and to confirm all your form answers.

-An appointment will be set up with a nurse or other healthcare provider to perform a physical.
+Some providers may ask that you undergo a medical exam before getting approval for a personal life insurance policy, while some (like the policies we offer with Protective for personal life insurance) may not.
+If you need one for your policy of choice, this is when an appointment will be set up with a nurse or other healthcare provider to perform a physical.
 Your height, weight, and blood pressure will be checked, and you may be asked to draw blood and provide a urine sample.
-Depending on your pre-existing condition (if you have one), additional testing could be required.
+Keep this in mind too: if you have a pre-existing condition, additional testing could be required.